dart-archive/www.dartlang.org/src/site/articles/dart-web-components/index.markdown

 ## Tool setup

-_These examples will not work out of the box in a standard Dart SDK, you need to first set up the Dart web component tools._ We have a separate article with instructions for using the [Dart web component tools](tools.html), which details how to use Dart Editor
+_The examples in this article do not work out of the box in a standard Dart SDK, you need to first set up the Dart web component tools._ We have a separate article with instructions for using the [Dart web component tools](tools.html), which details how to use Dart Editor